 The Affordable Art Fair has returned with fanfare after lockdown and the re-opening in Battersea this autumn was the best ever.
 Lots of colour, abstracts, celebrity portraits and photographs as well as ceramics and sculpture were on display.
 Pieces on sale went for between £50 – £6,000.
-Here in Scandi vibes at the Affordable Art Fair we pick out the pieces we’d hang…and skip the overtly glam, the celebrity paintings and the glitter embossed canvases.
+Here in Scandi vibes at the Affordable Art Fair we pick out the works of art we’d hang.
+And this time we skip the overtly glam, the celebrity paintings and the glitter embossed canvases.

-One theme at the fair caught our eye – it has been a trend for some time….. naive art.
+One theme at the fair caught our eye – it has been a trend for some time – naive art.
 The childlike paintings of flower pots and people are pure charm.
 And while they look as if you and I could easily paint them (and much cheaper!) they are often quite complex.
 The fair is a feast for the eyes and food for thought – and lots to hang on the walls.

 Here we pick those pieces that would look particularly brilliant in a Scandi room – eye catching colours and standout shapes.
 And we seek out concepts to complement the minimal architecture.
-Above left is the beautiful Sunkissed by Samantha McCubbin at £795 and, right, Alison McWhirther’s Cerise Tulips Against Duck Egg Blue at £1,990.
+Above left is the beautiful Sunkissed by Samantha McCubbin at £795.
+And, right, Alison McWhirther’s Cerise Tulips Against Duck Egg Blue at £1,990.
 We love pink, such an upbeat and warm colour on a white wall – the tried and tested vase with flowers.

 As below: We Laughed Until We Cried byIona Sanders (love the titles of some of the paintings) at £1,200 and (right) One For The Road by Jessica Cooper at £3,400.
 Never tire of the look – it’s just how its interpreted.

 ‘Typical’ art which people may expect to see in a Scandi home

-There was so much colour and glizt, celebrity art, graffiti and sculpture that it left not much room for what might be considered Scandi style art, ie minimalist.
-In our view such paintings would make a room look severe, at DU we’re all for mixing it up.
-But here below are some of the pieces which look like ‘home’… by Claire Thorogood and Kate Felton-Hall.
+There was so much colour and glizt, celebrity art, graffiti and sculpture at the fair.
+It left not much room for what might be considered Scandi style art, ie minimalist.
+Those pieces, in our view, would make a room look severe.
+And at DU we’re all for mixing it up.
+But here below are some of the paintings which look like ‘home’… by Claire Thorogood and Kate Felton-Hall.